Table of Contents

 Quantity surveyors are cost managers and quality control officers.

-They are responsible for managing the cost of construction projects and help to ensure that the construction project is completed within its estimated budget.
+They are responsible for managing the cost of construction projects and helping to ensure that the construction project is completed within its estimated budget.

 As a quantity surveyor, you are responsible to manage all aspects of the contractual and financial side of construction projects.